jamesflorentino/nanoScrollerJS/README.md

 To build nanoScroller from source you need the following libraries installed:

 * Node.js and npm: [homepage / download](http://nodejs.org/)
-* Coffeescript: [homepage](http://coffeescript.org/) | `npm install -g coffee-script`
+* Grunt: [homepage](http://gruntjs.com/) | `npm install -g grunt`

-To allow the build process to convert the README file to HTML you also need:
+If you want to be able to build the README file to HTML you also need:

 * Ruby (pre-installed in OS X): [homepage](http://www.ruby-lang.org/en/) | [download](http://www.ruby-lang.org/en/downloads/)
 * GCC: [homepage](http://gcc.gnu.org/) | [download for OS X](https://github.com/kennethreitz/osx-gcc-installer)